Convergence to the Brownian CRT for critical branching Markov processe: Convergence to the CRT

 \subsection{The Martingale}

+In this section we introduce the key martingale $M$, which is an analogue of the Lukasiewicz path for Galton--Watson processes (see for example \cite{LeGall2005}).

 We let $\mathbb{P}^{\star}_{\delta_x}$ denote the law of an i.i.d.\,sequence of branching processes started with a single particle at $x$, i.e.\,with law $\mathbb{P}_{\delta_x}$.
-Recall that $I_t$ denotes the index of the tree being visited at time $t$ in the depth-first exploration.
+Recall that $I_t$ denotes the index of the tree being visited at time $t$ in the depth-first exploration and $D_t$ is the set of ``discovered but yet-to-be explored'' particles at time $t$ in the depth-first exploration.

 We set